-While nicotine is not necessarily a harmful substance, it is highly addictive.
-In the US, there is no limit on the amount of nicotine that’s allowed in vape products, with some popular e-liquids containing up to 59mg/ml.
+While nicotine alone is not necessarily a harmful substance, it is highly addictive.
+In the US, there is no limit on the amount of nicotine allowed in vape products, with some popular e-liquids containing up to 59mg/ml.

 In contrast, the UK limit is capped at 20mg/ml.
 This helps to control nicotine consumption and provide vapers in the UK with a framework for lowering their dependency –according to Action on Smoking and Health, 44% of UK vapers view e-cigarettes as a tool that can help them to lower their nicotine consumption levels.

 One of the major concerns surrounding e-cigarettes in the US is the number of young people who have taken up vaping.
-The FDA reports that 3.62 million teenagers used e-cigarettes in 2018.
+The FDA reported that 3.62 million teenagers used e-cigarettes in 2018.

 The UK has far stricter regulations in place regarding where e-cigarette advertising is permitted and who ads can be targeted towards.
 As outlined by the Advertising Standards Agency: